SertacCebeci/paket-mutfak-challenge/prd2.md

   - Can only be assigned to one courier through a one-to-one relationship
   - Must contain orders with geographically proximate delivery addresses
   - When assigned to a courier, the courier's basket_id is updated to match this basket's ID
+  - When marked as delivered:
+    - delivered_by field is set to the courier_id that delivered it
+    - courier_id is set to null
+    - assigned courier's basket_id is set to null

 ### Couriers
 - **Definition**: Delivery personnel responsible for delivering order baskets